 Only the word ‘Larenkelo’, which is in Himachal Pradesh, was replaced with ‘Bargadwa’, a village in UP.

 2. The same message with the ‘Larenkelo’ angle was also used to circulate another video where a mentally-challenged man was thrashed by locals in Madhya Pradesh.

-At least 15 people have been lynched across the country in mob attacks sparked by child-kidnapping rumours.
+At least 15 people were lynched across the country in mob attacks sparked by child-kidnapping rumours in 2019.
 Social media users are advised to not forward any message that fuels the false claims.
-Below is a video where Alt News debunks the 15 most viral child-lifting rumours.
+Below is a video where Alt News debunks the 15 of the most viral child-lifting rumours.

 Independent journalism that speaks truth to power and is free of corporate and political control is possible only when people start contributing towards the same.
 Please consider donating towards this endeavour to fight fake news and misinformation.